 For this Diabetes CPD, you will be expected to complete a negotiated essay based around a case study of 4000 words which critically analyses the care received by an individual with diabetes mellitus.

-This Continuing Professional Development can be studied within the MSc Advanced Healthcare Practice (Clinical) award framework or as a single CPD.
+This Continuing Professional Development can be studied within the BA (Hons) Health and Social Care Development award framework or as a single CPD.

 How to apply

 Please apply using the online application form.